rendall/icebreakers/QUESTIONS.md

   * Would you rather spend a year in space or living on a submarine?
   * You get to redecorate the conference room!
 What color do you paint these walls?
   * You just won a cruise to anywhere in the world!
 Where would you go?
-  * You’re at a make-your-own sundae bar.
+  * You're at a make-your-own sundae bar.
 Which toppings do you choose?
 * Credit: [Conversation Starters World](https://conversationstartersworld.com/icebreaker-questions/)
   * Are you a cat or dog person or neither?
 Why?
   * Are you more productive at night or in the morning?
-Do you think it’s possible to change and get used to another schedule?
+Do you think it's possible to change and get used to another schedule?
   * Besides insects and spiders, what animals annoy you the most?
   * Besides war and diplomacy, what would be the best way for countries to settle disputes?
   * Do you prefer pens or pencils?
 Why?